BeiDou: Conception and initial development

 The first satellite, BeiDou-1A, was launched on 30 October 2000, followed by BeiDou-1B on 20 December 2000.
 The third satellite, BeiDou-1C (a backup satellite), was put into orbit on 25 May 2003.
 The successful launch of BeiDou-1C also meant the establishment of the BeiDou-1 navigation system.

-On 2 November 2006, China announced that from 2008 BeiDou would offer an open service with an accuracy of 10 metres, timing of 0.2 microseconds, and speed of 0.2 metres/second.
+On 2 November 2006, China announced that from 2008 BeiDou would offer an open service with accuracies of distance within 10 metres, timing within 0.2 microseconds, and speed within 0.2 metres/second.

 In February 2007, the fourth and last satellite of the BeiDou-1 system, BeiDou-1D (sometimes called BeiDou-2A, serving as a backup satellite), was launched.
 It was reported that the satellite had suffered from a control system malfunction but was then fully restored.

 In April 2007, the first satellite of BeiDou-2, namely Compass-M1 (to validate frequencies for the BeiDou-2 constellation) was successfully put into its working orbit.
 The second BeiDou-2 constellation satellite Compass-G2 was launched on 15 April 2009.

 On 15 January 2010, the official website of the BeiDou Navigation Satellite System went online, and the system's third satellite (Compass-G1) was carried into its orbit by a Long March 3C rocket on 17 January 2010.

 On 2 June 2010, the fourth satellite was launched successfully into orbit.

 The fifth orbiter was launched into space from Xichang Satellite Launch Center by an LM-3I carrier rocket on 1 August 2010.

 Three months later, on 1 November 2010, the sixth satellite was sent into orbit by LM-3C.

 Another satellite, the BeiDou-2/Compass IGSO-5 (fifth inclined geosynchronous orbit) satellite, was launched from the Xichang Satellite Launch Center by a Long March 3A on 1 December 2011 (UTC).